agoda-com/dotnet-build-metrics/README.md

   Condition="Exists('$(MSBuildThisFileDirectory)\..\packages\agoda.builds.metrics\1.0.6\build\Agoda.Builds.Metrics.targets')"
 />
 ```
-ElasticSearcj URl and the INdex name are picked from the Environment variable , if doesnot exist fallback is `http://backend-elasticsearch:9200` and index `build-metrics`
+ElasticSearch URL and the name of the index are taken from environment variables if they are present.
+The fallback values are http://backend-elasticsearch:9200 for the URL and build-metrics for the index.
+The index must already exist.
 ```
 string uriString = !string.IsNullOrEmpty(Environment.GetEnvironmentVariable("url")) ?
 Environment.GetEnvironmentVariable("url") : "http://backend-elasticsearch:9200";
 string index = !string.IsNullOrEmpty(Environment.GetEnvironmentVariable("index")) ?
 Environment.GetEnvironmentVariable("index") : "build-metrics";